-Click here for the free printable PDF: States of Matter graphic organizer
+Click here for the free printable PDF: Causes of World War 1 graphic organizer

 I’ve had the most success teaching social studies when I let my students take notes and draw pictures of the event we’re learning about.
 I’ve made a simple graphic organizer to teach/summarize causes of the War of 1812 (just like I made a